psychopy/workshops/source/3hrs/codeComponents.rst

 Look carefully at the message and try google as well - most errors have been encountered by somebody before you!
 Look at the names of the variables that the error mentions and check the code relating to them.

-`print()` statements are really useful here but remove them when you're done.
+:code:`print()` statements are really useful here but remove them when you're done.
 Lots of print commands can bring your script to a grinding halt!

 Debugging `if...` statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~